 Yes you can.
 In fact I always make mine the night before.
 In the morning I preheat the oven, scoop out the portions and bake them before anyone has gotten up.
 Easy-Peasy!

-I would wait until the morning to add the batter to your muffin tin, especially if you’re using cupcake liners.
+I would wait until the morning to add the batter to your muffin cups, especially if you’re using paper liners.
 Otherwise the muffins will stick to the paper.

 Can I add a topping to the blueberry muffins before baking?

 Yes you can.
-Here are some of my favorites.
+Here are some of my suggestions to add to the top of the muffins before baking.

 - Raw Sugar (large granules)